binarymind/jquery-navigate/README.md

 ### Attributes

-Here are all the optional attribute an element that will call the refrsh() method can have :
+Here are all the optional attribute an element that will call the refresh() method can have :

 ```html
 <div refresh-url="any-url" refresh-insert-function="any jquery function or plain function" refresh-status="any-string" refresh-interval="any-number"></div>